• Skip to main content

 In this design a solenoid is operated using an IR remote control, which in turn toggles the fish feeder mechanism.

-In this article we learn how to make a simple infrared controlled fish feeder circuit.
+In this article I have explained how to make a simple infrared controlled fish feeder circuit.
 The idea was requested by Mr. Harishvar.

 Technical Specifications